Fancy Dance: Focus on the plight of Natives

 The storyline/plotline/synopsis/summary

 In the wake of her sister’s disappearance, Jax (Lily Gladstone) has been caring for her niece Roki (Isabel Deroy-Olson) on the Seneca-Cayuga* reservation in Oklahoma.
-She dedicates all her free time to searching for her missing sister and helping Roki prepare for an upcoming powwow** celebration.
+She dedicates all her free time to searching for her missing sister.
+In addition, she is also helping Roki prepare for an upcoming powwow** celebration.
 Despite the risk of losing custody of Roki’s grandfather, Frank (Shea Whigham), Jax and Roki embark on a journey through the wilderness to find Roki’s missing mother before the powwow.
-What starts as a search soon turns into a profound exploration of the challenges faced by Indigenous women navigating a colonized world under an unjust legal system.
+What starts as a search soon turns into a profound exploration of the challenges faced by Indigenous women navigating a colonised world under an unjust legal system.

 Based in Oklahoma, United States of America, the Seneca–Cayuga* (Reservation) Nation is one of the three federally recognized tribes of Seneca people in the USA, which also includes the Cayuga people.